Mapping hydrodynamics for the facilitated exclusion and zero-range processes: Proof of Theorem : the hydrodynamic limits for the zero-range process

 We claim that, denoting by $\Delta_{y,y'}(t)$ the particle difference between the two processes in the segment $[y,y']$ at time $t$,

-This identity is clear, because the left-hand side is decreasing in time under the basic coupling: consider a segment $[y, y']$ which realizes the maximum of $\Delta_{y,y'}(t)$, and assume for example that in this segment $\omega(t)$ contains more particles than $\zeta(t)$.
-Since jumps occur a.s.~one at a time, the only way for the maximum to increase in time is for an $ \omega$--particle to jump in $[y, y']$ without a $\zeta$--particle.
-But since particle jumps are nearest-neighbor, the only way this can happen is if $\Delta_{y,y'}$ is less than either $\Delta_{y-1,y'}$ or $\Delta_{y,y'+1}$.
+This \lj{inequality} is clear, because the left-hand side is decreasing in time under the basic coupling: consider a segment $[y, y']$ which realizes the maximum of $\Delta_{y,y'}(t)$, and assume for example that in this segment $\omega(t)$ contains more particles than $\zeta(t)$.
+Since jumps occur a.s.~one at a time, the only way for the maximum to increase in time is for an $ \omega$--particle to jump \lj{into} $[y, y']$ without a $\zeta$--particle \lj{or for a $\zeta$--particle to jump out of $[y, y']$ without an $\omega$--particle.
+Regarding the former case,} since particle jumps are nearest-neighbor, the only way this can happen is if $\Delta_{y,y'}$ is less than either $\Delta_{y-1,y'}$ or $\Delta_{y,y'+1}$, \lj{which is impossible.
+The latter case is similar and we leave it to the readers.}